Submit Your Question Below Now!

 It’s really important to have a solid plan before starting an old fence removal.
 There is a lot of work involved.
 Removing old fence posts that were properly installed using concrete and gravel takes know-how.
 If you are unfamiliar with how to remove the fence posts, you should definitely call a professional fence contractor to avoid getting hurt and possible property damage.

 Oftentimes old wood fence posts will rot off at the ground and you are able to break the post off, just below grade leaving the concrete footing buried below.
 Doing this is far easier but make sure that the old post footing left in the ground won’t be in your way for any new fence or projects in the future.

-If you aren’t too sure about where to begin, All American Fence Erectors can answer your questions or we can safely help you remove your old fence, so give us a call for a free estimate.
+If you aren’t too sure about where to begin when removing fence posts, All American Fence Erectors can answer your questions.
+We can safely help you remove your old fence, so give us a call for a free estimate.